xiix0/scam/README.md

-You have a deep appreciation of the arts and music.
+You will pay for your sins.
+If you have already paid, please disregard this message.